mdn/content/files/en-us/web/api/animationevent/animationevent/index.md

     - `elapsedTime` {{optional_inline}}
       - : A `float` giving the amount of time the animation has been running, in seconds, when this event fired, excluding any time the animation was paused.
 For an `"animationstart"` event, `elapsedTime` is `0.0` unless there was a negative value for {{cssxref("animation-delay")}}, in which case the event will be fired with `elapsedTime` containing `(-1 * delay)`.
 It defaults to `0.0`.
     - `pseudoElement` {{optional_inline}}
-      - : Is a string, starting with `"::"`, containing the name of the [pseudo-element](/en-US/docs/Web/CSS/Pseudo-elements) the animation runs on.
+      - : A string, starting with `"::"`, containing the name of the [pseudo-element](/en-US/docs/Web/CSS/Pseudo-elements) the animation runs on.
 If the animation doesn't run on a pseudo-element but on the element itself, specify an empty string: `""`.
 It defaults to `""`.

 ## Specifications